Menu

 In addition to the above instructions, we usually advise you not to pluck or wax the treatment area for a couple of weeks before the procedure.
 On the night before, it is best to shave the hair so it is as short as possible.
 Do not apply gels, oils or deodorants to the area 12 hours prior to treatment.

-Please inform Dr Farrell or the laser nurse/laser therapist if you have a history of cold sores around the face.
+Please inform the laser nurse/laser therapist if you have a history of cold sores around the face.
 We can prescribe antiviral tablets to decrease your chances of developing a cold sore flare.

-Additionally, because certain medications can affect how the skin reacts to the laser light, we ask that you inform Dr Farrell or the laser nurse/therapist of all medications you are taking, including vitamins and herbal remedies.
-You are also advised to avoid any laser treatments for 3 months after taking an oral retinoid (e.g. roaccutane/accutane/neotigason) or certain other skin care treatments.
+Additionally, because certain medications can affect how the skin reacts to the laser light, we ask that you inform the laser nurse/therapist of all medications you are taking, including vitamins and herbal remedies.
+We usually also advise avoiding any laser treatments for 3 months after taking an oral retinoid (e.g. roaccutane/accutane/neotigason) or certain other treatments.

 Firstly, note that hair grows in cycles, beginning with the initial growth phase (anagen), a resting phase (telogen) and a transitional phase (catagen).
 In order for the laser to have a maximum effect, it needs to work on the anagen (growing) hair.
 However, only a portion of the hair is in the growing phase at any given time.
 This is one of the reasons that laser treatment needs to be repeated several times (typically at least six treatment sessions).
 Lasers cannot promise complete permanent removal of all hairs, but they can certainly cause permanent reduction in the quantity and thickness of the hair.